- GDP (PPP):

 Lithuanian law respects and protects property rights.
 Enforcement of intellectual property rights has improved significantly in recent years.
 The judiciary is separate and independent but susceptible to influence by the executive and powerful business interests.
 Reforms are underway to improve the efficiency and timeliness of court decisions.
 Transparency International ranked Lithuania 35th out of 180 countries in its 2019 Corruption Perceptions Index.

-Lithuania’s top individual income tax rate is 20 percent, and the top corporate tax rate is 15 percent.
-Other taxes include an inheritance tax and a value-added tax.
-The overall tax burden equals 29.3 percent of total domestic income.
-Government spending has amounted to 34.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.3 percent of GDP.
-Public debt is equivalent to 42.5 percent of GDP.
+The top individual income tax rate is 20 percent, and the top corporate tax rate is 15 percent.
+Other taxes include inheritance and value-added taxes.
+The overall tax burden equals 30.1 percent of total domestic income.
+Over the past three years, government spending has amounted to 34.7 percent of total output (GDP), and budget deficits have averaged 0.3 percent of GDP.
+Public debt is equivalent to 40.0 percent of GDP.